 As a rule of thumb, acquiring a new customer costs around five times as much as winning business from people who've bought from you before.
 What’s more, marketing campaigns aimed at existing customers are more likely to be effective than those targeting new business.
 They also cost less money and give you a stable cash flow.

 Customer relationship management (CRM) platforms are an invaluable tool for retaining customers and extending customer lifetime value.
 However, at Conztanz we’ve noticed that many airlines underutilize this technology.
-So, let’s look at the value of CRM in aviation and see why airlines must improve their approach to customer relationship management.
+So, let’s look at the benefits for improving CRM systems in aviation and see why airlines must improve their approach to customer relationship management.

 Customer relationship management is important in any sector.
 However, in the highly competitive airline industry, this technology is even more essential.
 Since air travel is becoming increasingly commoditized, passengers are less likely to be loyal than in the past.
 Nevertheless, customers do consider the service they get from different airlines when making purchasing decisions, and CRM in aviation is therefore very important when it comes to making your airline stand out from the crowd.